juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal

-* Our new outside entertainment area is finished - well the structure is done - but I now need to build the outside kitchen, buy a BBQ and a pizza oven
 * Still no progress on the planning application for our loft conversion, but we are going ahead with the structural engineer visit
+* Went to a BBQ shop at the weekend - doing some research into what BBQ to get - current fav is a Traeger Wood Pellet BBQ

 ### Work

-* Continuing to work on the website redesign build for my clients lifts business
+* Didn't get much done on my clients' lifts website last week as they didn't get back to me with the remaining content needed

 ### Reading